Step 1: Check that you are eligible for free under-16 home to school transport

 The nearest qualifying school is the nearest school, via road route, to the child's address which provides education appropriate to the age, ability and aptitude of the child, and to which the child could have gained a place.

 - If you apply for a school place at a school that is not your nearest, you will not be eligible for free transport unless your nearer schools are oversubscribed and would not have offered you a place.
-Exceptions may apply when your nearest school is out of county and your child attends their nearest Surrey school, or if your child is entitled to transport to a secondary school on low income grounds; or if your child has an Education, Health and Care Plan (EHCP) and it has been accepted that the nearest school can't meet your child's needs.
+Exceptions may apply when your nearest school is out of county and your child attends their nearest Surrey school; if your child is entitled to transport to a secondary school on low income grounds; or if your child has an Education, Health and Care Plan (EHCP) and it has been accepted that the nearest school can't meet your child's needs.